rotty3000/osgi-config-aff/README.md

 The [Apache Felix Interpolation plugin](https://github.com/apache/felix-dev/blob/master/configadmin-plugins/interpolation/README.md) is also configured by default with the `/mnt/configs` directory and ready to replace placeholders found in your configurations with the Secrets found there.

-The interpolation plugin in this setup supports multiple directories using comma-separated syntax to accomodate multiple Secrets directory mounts.
+The interpolation plugin in this setup supports multiple directories using comma-separated syntax to accommodate multiple Secrets directory mounts.

 *FYI* You can even install bundles by placing them into the `/mnt/configs` directory if you wish.